-It’s not just bitcoin that’s spearheading the cryptocurrency movement, though.
+It’s not just Bitcoin that’s spearheading the cryptocurrency movement, though.
 There are several other types of digital currency that all offer different things and have different strengths.
-If you’re looking to trade in digital currency and you’re not particularly enthused by bitcoin (although you should be), you’ve got options.
+If you’re looking to trade in digital currency and you’re not particularly enthused by Bitcoin (although you should be), you’ve got options.
 Here are the 6 most important cryptocurrencies on the market.
 These aren’t the only ones; they’re simply the ones we’ve deemed most significant.

-You’ve probably heard the phrase “bitcoin’s little brother” when it comes to litecoin.
+You’ve probably heard the phrase “Bitcoin’s little brother” when it comes to litecoin.
 That’s both fair and not fair.
 Litecoin is certainly lither than bitcoin – its transaction speeds are much quicker than its larger sibling – but it’s no less interesting or technologically valuable.
-Litecoin has a significantly higher token limit than bitcoin.
+Litecoin has a significantly higher token limit than Bitcoin.
 Where bitcoin is limited to around 21 million individual bitcoins, Litecoin comes in at four times that value: 84 million tokens.
 Theoretically, that means you could mine significantly more litecoin than bitcoin.
 There are drawbacks, of course.
 Litecoin is much, much more resource-intensive to mine than bitcoin, which limits the pool of those who can mine it even further than bitcoin.
-It’s also got a market cap of around 1/20th of bitcoin’s.
+It’s also got a market cap of around 1/20th of bitcoins.

 Are you worried about the direction in which online advertising is headed?
 Perhaps you need a crash course in BAT if you are.
 BAT (or Basic Attention Token) essentially rewards you for spending time on the internet.
 This model aims to streamline digital advertising by exchanging currency directly between publishers, advertisers, and users, with no need for third-party interference.
-BAT runs on the Ethereum blockchain, so it’s using the same security protocols as that cryptocurrency does.
-It might sound a little Black Mirror-esque, but BAT is arguably the future when it comes to digital advertising.
+BAT runs on the Ethereum blockchain, so it uses the same security protocols as cryptocurrency.
+It might sound a little Black Mirror-Esque, but BAT is arguably the future regarding digital advertising.
 You get paid to browse the web and consume advertisements, and advertisers get an audience.
 Everyone wins.